magepages/mpdocs/docs/store-locator/index.md

 ## Notation

-If you want to uninstal the extension, please use composer to run the command `bin/magento module:uninstall Mageplaza_StoreLocator`
+If you want to **uninstall the extension**, please use composer to run the command `bin/magento module:uninstall Mageplaza_StoreLocator`

 Find the follow table to delete extension `mp_mageplaza_storelocator_holiday`, `mp_mageplaza_storelocator_location`, `mp_mageplaza_storelocator_location_holiday` attribute in your data base.